Skip to content

 Brief overview: the quality-based selection process

 Shortlist of 2-3 firms is developed.
-Interviews are often conducted to discuss each firm’s qualifications, philosophies, experience and overall approach to the project.
+Interviews are often conducted to discuss each firm’s qualifications, philosophies, experience, and overall approach to the project.

-Project owner is free to terminate negotiations if they’re unsatisfied with approach or price.
+Project owner is free to terminate negotiations if they’re unsatisfied with the approach or price.
 If unsatisfied, the owner can elect to move on to the next most qualified engineering consultant.

 Take action: use quality-based selection to develop a trusted “pool”